canonical/ubuntu-image/internal/imagedefinition/README.md

           branch: <string> (optional)
       # Used for pre-built root filesystems rather than germinating
       # from a seed or using a list of archive-tasks.
-      tarball:
+      tarball: (exactly 1 of archive-tasks, seed or tarball must be specified)
           # The path to the tarball.
 Can be a local path or an URL.
-          url: <string>
+          url: <string> (required if tarball dict is specified)
           # URL to the gpg signature to verify the tarball against.
           gpg: <string> (optional)
           # SHA256 sum of the tarball used to verify it has not
           # been altered.
           sha256sum: <string> (optional)
     # ubuntu-image supports building automatically with some
     # customizations to the image.
+Note that if customization
+    # is specified, at least one of the subkeys should be used
-    customization:
+    customization: (optional)
       # Used only for installer images
       installer: (optional)
         preseeds: (optional)